Car Insurance for the College Student Explained

 The bottom line

 Car insurance for the college student doesn’t have a cookie-cutter set of recommendations.
 Each family and student will have their own individual and unique needs.
-Your unique needs and circumstances will likely be the greatest impact on the premiums you pay.
+Your unique needs and circumstances will likely have the greatest impact on the premiums you pay.
 We highly recommend you discuss your coverage with an insurance agent when you have large life-changing events like college.
 And if you’re more of a do-it-yourself type, you can get an online car insurance quote to see if you’re getting the best rate possible.